microsoft/mcp-dotnet-samples/awesome-copilot/README.md

-# MCP Server: Markdown to HTML
+# MCP Server: Awesome Copilot

-This is an MCP server that converts markdown text to HTML.
+This is an MCP server that retrieves GitHub Copilot customizations from the [awesome-copilot](https://github.com/github/awesome-copilot) repository.

 ## Prerequisites